Laguerre reconstruction of the correlation function on Baryon Acoustic Oscillation scales: Realistic constraints

 \subsection{Dependence on assumed smearing scale}

-For Laguerre reconstruction, the assumed smearing scale affects the transformation from $c_k$ to $a_k$.
+For Laguerre reconstruction, the assumed smearing scale affects the transformation from $c_k$ to $a_k$ (Eq.~\ref{xiNLpoly}).
 The dashed grey curves in Fig.~\ref{fig:shape} show the result of changing the smearing scale by $\pm 10\%$: larger $\Sigma$ results in a reconstructed $\xi$ that is more sharply peaked.
 Fig.~\ref{fig:recon} explores this further for dark matter (left) as well as low and high mass halos (middle and right).
 The bar along the bottom of each panel shows $r_{\rm LP-pre}$ of Table~\ref{tab:rLPs}: the linear point estimated from the nonlinear correlation function (i.e. where $\xi_{\rm NL}'=0$ and $\xi_{\rm NL}''=0$ in Fig.~\ref{fig:fitXi}).
-The vertical dashed line -- same in all three panels -- shows the expected smearing scale for the dark matter.
+The vertical dashed line --- same in all three panels --- shows the expected smearing scale for the dark matter.
 This is the value one would use as the fiducial smearing.
-The symbols show how the $r_{\rm LP}$ and $r_{\rm infl}$ values from the corresponding reconstructed $\xi_{\rm rec}$ depend on the assumed smearing scale.
+The symbols show how the $r_{\rm LP}$ and $r_{\rm infl}$ values from the corresponding reconstructed $\xi_{\rm Lag}$ depend on the assumed smearing scale.
 If one over-estimates the smearing, then one `reconstructs' too much, so $r_{\rm LP}$ in the reconstruction is pushed to larger scales.
 However, this is a small effect: varying our guess for the smearing scale by $\pm 20\%$ relative to the fiducial value only changes the reconstructed values by $\pm 0.5\%$.
 As uncertainties on the amount of smearing are smaller than this, Fig.~\ref{fig:recon} shows that our algorithm provides a simple and robust method of reconstructing the distance scale that only depends weakly on the assumed background model.
-(Of course, in practice, one would marginalize over some prior distribution of $\Sigma$ values.
-We have not done so here because this would be survey specific, and our main goal is to illustrate how easily this can be done.)
+(In practice, one would marginalize over a prior distribution of $\Sigma$ values that would be survey specific.)